spectrocloud/librarium/docs/docs-content/getting-started/cluster-profiles.md

 tags: ["getting-started"]
 ---

-Cluster profiles are composed of layers using packs, Helm charts, and custom manifests to meet specific types of workloads on your Palette cluster deployments.
-You can create as many profiles as needed for your workload cluster deployments.
+Cluster profiles are the declarative, full-stack models that Palette follows when it provisions, scales, and maintains your clusters.
+Cluster profiles are composed of layers using packs, Helm charts, Zarf packages, or cluster manifests to meet specific types of workloads on your Palette cluster deployments.
+You can create as many profiles as needed for your workloads.

+Once you create your profiles, the provide you with a repeatable deployment process for all of your development and production environments.
+Cluster profile layers also give you visibility on the layers, packages and versions present on your deployed clusters.

+Finally, if you want to update or maintain your deployed workloads, cluster profiles give you the flexibility to make changes to all clusters deployed with the profile by removing, swapping or adding a new layer.
+Palette will then reconcile the current state of your workloads with the desired state specified by the profile.

 Below are cluster profile types you can create: